microbit-foundation/micropython-microbit-v2-simulator/README.md

 ## Try it out

-To try the simulator use the [micro:bit Python Editor beta](https://python.microbit.org/v/beta).
+To try the simulator use the [micro:bit Python Editor](https://python.microbit.org).

 The rest of this page explains how to embed the simulator in an application and develop the simulator software.